 Alerts

-• The Mobility Authority Walk Up Centers and Call Center will be closed Monday, January 17.
-We will resume regular hours on Tuesday, January 18.
-Payments can still be made online at PayMobilityBill.com.
+• The Mobility Authority Walk Up Center and Call Center will be closed Friday, July 4 in observance of Independence Day.
+We will resume regular hours on Saturday, July 5.
+Payments can still be made online at PayMobilityBill.com or via our automated phone system at 512-410-0562.

-• 01/13/25: We are aware of the smishing/phishing scams regarding outstanding toll charges.
+We are aware of the smishing/phishing scams regarding outstanding toll charges.
 The Mobility Authority will never ask for personal information via text/email.
-You may receive legitimate text messages from the following numbers: 38047, 27974, or 512-575-3160.
+You may receive legitimate text messages from the following numbers: 38047, 27974,87038, 833-501-1743 or 512-575-3160.
 Please do not click on links or respond to any suspicious messages that aren’t from any of the listed numbers.
-Please do not click on links or respond to any suspicious messages.
-To get the most up to date information about your Mobility Authority account, visit PayMobilityBill.com or call us at (833) 762-8655.
 The Mobility Authority works diligently to protect our customers’ data.

 Mobility Authority Begins Process of Resurfacing Existing Lanes of U.S. 183